benchopt/benchopt/doc/tutorials/add_solver.rst

 - **Initializing the setup**

 Use the method ``set_objective`` to pass in the dataset and the objective parameters to the solver.
+In practice, benchopt will pass in the result of ``Objective.get_objective``.

 Also, a commune use case of this method it is to define unchanging objects to be used across the solver run.

 Here we use it to store references to the dataset ``X, y``.